kailash-manasarovar/statement/docs/timeline/2025/may.md

 - Nevertheless, whenever they turned this online manipulation off, I still felt like I wanted to be a mother, and I thought that was marvelously ironic.
 - Could the mousses have set this up for themselves, essentially?
 Knowing from 2007 that I survive poisoning?
 - More coming up on this for this session, and September as I go through my todo: list.

+#### from next batches May 2025

+1. Babies and pregnancy signals in Israel module 2 May 2025 and how I read it as "when the investigation is over" and everyone can speak plainly, I might consider having babies.
+1. Mrs Wasserman asks me what I think of Jonathan her nephew at the Wall.
+I say he's very nice.
+She stops, then adds quickly, and his wife is very nice too.
+I say I'm sure she is.
+Mrs Wasserman weeps.
+Did she think that was an agreement from me?
+1. May 2025, Steve tells me they're sacking Rosheen.
+Apparently she fell in love with another TT practitioner from overseas (I guess online and then she joined for a session - I think it must be the Australian woman who came in Jan 2025) and this is NOT allowed.
+Steve is disparaging about her, calls her a liar.
+I knew Rosheen from the first course in Cork and we had spoken a lot.
+I had no issue with Rosheen but noticed her boundaries were miniscule, I could practically mind read with her.
+She had expressed a desire to move to Spain with her husband one time and I told her that was a bad idea as it is dangerous for foreign women with sex-gangs operating freely in schools.
+I had written to her and Yvonne too in a panic (not the first time) in September 2024 (I get these dates wrong a lot, confusing 26, 25, 24.. please note that) explaining I was being targeted by criminal gangs in Spain when it was all kicking off big time - photos of murdered women etc, poisoning threats.
+They all knew.

 ### Feeling sick on my return